pip-services/pip-services-docs/content/en/python/components/cache/memory_cache.md

 ### Description

-The MemoryCache class allows you to create a cache that stoers values in the process memory.
+The MemoryCache class allows you to create a cache that stores values in the process memory.

 Important points